 !
-Caution with regard to contractual obligations: apart from the above-mentioned provisions, contractual obligations are not modified by the ordinance.
+Caution with regard to contractual obligations: apart from the above-mentioned provisions, contractual obligations are not modified by the order.
 In principle, performance of contractual obligations must always take place on the date specified in the contract except when provisions of statutory law supersede (force majeure, suspension of the statute of limitations due to frustration) if the legal conditions are met.

-- The ordinance does not apply to financial obligations and their guarantees within the meaning of Article L. 211-36 of the Monetary and Financial Code, including financial obligations arising from transactions in financial instruments when one at least of the parties to the transaction is a public or regulated entity (credit institution, investment service provider, etc.), which notably includes financial futures and financial contracts, and those resulting from a contract between two public or regulated entities giving rise to a cash settlement or the delivery of financial instruments, which covers most interbank transactions. - Order No. 2020-304 of March 25, 2020 adapting the procedural rules applicable for non-criminal matters and matters related to property management and homeowner association contracts (contrats de syndic de copropriété)
+- The order provides for a number of exclusions, including: - Obligations pursuant to Books II, IV, V and VI of the Monetary and Financial Code on the entities, persons, biddings and transactions mentioned in Article L. 621-9 of the same code, as well as obligations pursuant to Article L. 233-7, I. and II. of the Commercial Code, which include disclosure obligations related to tender offers and major holding notifications; - Financial obligations and their guarantees within the meaning of Article L. 211-36 of the Monetary and Financial Code, including financial obligations arising from transactions in financial instruments when one at least of the parties to the transaction is a public or regulated entity (credit institution, investment service provider, etc.), which notably includes financial futures and financial contracts, and those resulting from a contract between two public or regulated entities giving rise to a cash settlement or the delivery of financial instruments, which covers most interbank transactions.

+Order No. 2020-304 of March 25, 2020 adapting the procedural rules applicable for non-criminal matters and matters related to property management and homeowner association contracts (contrats de syndic de copropriété)

-The order adapting the rules applicable to the judiciary ruling in non-criminal matters relaxes some of the procedural requirements during the Covered Period (i.e. during the full period of the health state of emergency plus one month).
+The order adapting the rules applicable to the judiciary ruling in non-criminal matters relaxes some of the procedural requirements between March 12, 2020 and the end of the health state of emergency, currently scheduled for July 10, 2020, plus one month (i.e. August 10, 2020).